aranvhout/OMSS_generator/omss_documentation.md

 ![](omss_documentation_files/figure-commonmark/cell-4-output-1.png)

+All the elements within a row are now identical.
+Their color, size, angle and shape are all constant.

 #### **FULL_CONSTANT**

 The `FULL_CONSTANT` rule ensures that an attribute remains unchanged **across the entire matrix**.
 It is also possible to specify the specific value of the unchanged attribute.

-#### Example
+##### Example

 Let’s simplify the previous example even further by applying the `FULL_CONSTANT` rule to the color attribute.
 This means that all elements in the matrix will now have the same color, as opposed to the previous case where colors were constant only within rows.

-To further enhance the uniformity of the matrix, we’ll also apply the `FULL_CONSTANT` rule to the size attribute and fix it to a preselected value.
+In addition we’ll also apply the `FULL_CONSTANT` rule to the size attribute and fix it to a preselected value.
 The available size values are ‘small’, ‘medium’, and ‘large’.

 ``` python
 import omss